RyanDaDeng/vue-test-sr/README.md

 This is a simple Mapbox demo code to filter different geo locations by a given geo json data.

+Note: The solution I built is based on VueMapBox.
+In real life, I recommend using MapBox.js as 1st option as it documents more comprehensive.

 ## Online Demo on netlify

 - https://agitated-sammet-9bb657.netlify.app